Diversity Makes a Difference

 If available, the chart below will include the male to female ratio among Academy for Nursing and Health Occupations' faculty.

-The ratio of male to female faculty at Academy for Nursing and Health Occupations is below national averages.
+The ratio of male to female faculty at Academy for Nursing and Health Occupations is on par with national averages.

 Campus Represents the State Well